RajanJS/PasaPi/README.md

 ##Details

-This is a simple app to implement CRUD (Create Read Update Delete) functionality using IONIC Framework on the top of Phonegap/Cordova.
+*This is a simple app to implement CRUD (Create Read Update Delete) functionality using IONIC Framework on the top of Phonegap/Cordova.
 This application is designed for Iphone, Android and Windows Phone but can also be deployed as Blackberry Application.
-I name it as PasaPi (Friends in newari Language) targeting management of Friend's Info.
+I named it as PasaPi (Friends in newari Language) targeting management of Friend's Info.

 >##The Basic Application flow is as following:
 >